Sporting Philadelphia

 Lawn tennis isn't terribly ancient, having originated in England around 1880 as a variation of badminton which was brought back from India during the days of the British Empire.
 As the name suggests, it was originally played exclusively on grass courts, which proved hard to maintain.
 It was supplanted for a while by clay courts, and more recently by hard and artificial surfaces.
 Lawn tennis on lawns has largely become a game for the rich because of the cost and difficulty of maintaining a playable surface in hot weather.

-In addition to being more expensive to maintain the courts, tennis on the grass is a different game from tennis on a hard surface.
-The ball tends to skid when it hits the grass, so it is more predictable to volley it before it hits or before it takes much of a bounce.
-The bounce tends to be more nearly straight up, while on harder surfaces it bounces at a low angle.
-Either way, the consequence is a tendency for a faster game.
+In addition to being more expensive to maintain the courts, tennis on the grass is a different game from tennis on a hard surface, like clay or asphalt.
+The ball tends to skid when it hits the grass, so it is more effective to volley it before it hits or before it takes much of a bounce.
+The bounce tends to be more nearly straight up, while on harder surfaces the ball bounces at a low angle.
+Either way, the consequence is a tendency for a faster game on grass.
 The players run harder to get the ball at the bounce, and the advantage goes to those who serve hard and return the ball hard -- and fast.
-The rather special nature of the game adds to the rather up-scale atmosphere.
-And makes it just as attractive for the Kitty Foyles at the tables, as for the Kathryn Hepburns, both of whom have their attractions for the Cary Grants.
-The parking lot is also a good place to form an opinion about the latest in high-priced autos.

 Shad

-Nowadays, we have fresh fruit and vegetables all year round.
+Nowadays, we have fresh fruit and vegetables all year Shadround.
 When produce isn't in season locally, we get it from Florida and California.
 When even those places are out of season, we bring it in from Chile.
 But the supermarket and its attendant supply chains are recent phenomena.
 Before the two World Wars, our food was pretty drab and monotonous during the winter.
 The first sign of the culinary joys of spring was shad.

-Everybody loved Shad, which everybody ate in its various forms.
+Everybody loved, which everybody ate in its various forms.
 Shad was cheap because it was abundant; indeed, it seems difficult for the modern fisherman to imagine the huge quantities of fish that came up the rivers in early March.
 There was even a special term for fish weighing less than three pounds; at the fish market, such fish were thrown in, free.
-The term "bushwacker" referred to the practice of beating the fish in the water to catch them.
+The term "Bushwacker" referred to the practice of beating the fish in the water to catch them.
 There once was a time when everybody knew how to use a shad dart, everyone could filet the bones, everyone had fried shad roe for breakfast.
 Spring, it was acumen in.

-Unfortunately, the diversion of fresh water from the upper Delaware to New York City, the dumping of waste from the oil refineries near Marcus Hook, and heaven knows what other pollution, wiped out the annual shad run.
+Unfortunately, the diversion of fresh water from upper Delaware to New York City, the dumping of waste from the oil refineries near Marcus Hook, and heaven know what other pollution, wiped out the annual shad run.
 Once a river's shad run is depleted, the main obstacle to getting it revived is the striped bass, who feast on the fingerlings coming back downriver from the spawning areas.
 You can still catch a few shad at the place where Amtrak crosses the Susquehanna, and a few hardy pioneer fish are starting to make it all the way to Lambertville.
 But the bulk of shad in Philadelphia markets now comes from North Carolina, and you better be alert to your timing or even they will be all gone before you've had any.
 There once was a time when a diner could be identified as a boorish stranger picking gingerly at the strong-tasting fish, or messing around dubiously with the unfamiliar roe served on toast.
 Nowadays, even lifelong Philadelphians will occasionally behave like that.
 You put lemon juice on the roe, dummy.

 And you filet the fish.
-The bones of a shad are complex, going both forward and back within the flesh, so you have to be experienced to take a very sharp knife, twist and turn, duck your shoulders and flip the fish, to produce boneless" shad0.
+The bones of a shad are complex, going both forward and back within the flesh, so you have to be experienced to take a very sharp knife, twist, and turn, duck your shoulders and flip the fish, to produce boneless" shad0.
 If you don't know how to do that, you may have to bake the fish for hours to melt the bones and make it edible, but tasteless.
 Such products can be rescued by stuffing them with bread crumbs and spices.
 When things reach the point where no butcher knows how to produce boneless shad, our culture is on the edge of extinction.
 The big center for wholesale boned shad is Dill's in Bridgeton, NJ.
 There is, right now, only one place where you can obtain planked shad.
-That's the Salem Country Club (if you look respectable they let nonmembers in) out at the point on the Jersey side where the Delaware takes a big bend before it flows down to the sea.
+That's the Salem Country Club (if you look respectable they let nonmembers in) out at the point on the Jersey side where Delaware takes a big bend before it flows down to the sea.
 A shad is planked by splitting it open and nailing it to a board, which is then placed before an open fire in the fireplace.
 Snap, crackle and wow.

 Maybe the conservationists can get these fish back for us.
-The eagles will certainly like that; shad used to be what mainly sustained the American bird, and the depletion of the shad is part of the near-extinction of eagles.
+The Eagles will certainly like that; had used to be what mainly sustained the American bird, and the depletion of the shad is part of the near-extinction of eagles.
 And maybe we can swallow our pride and teach the West Coast how to treat shad with respect.
-Shad were always an East-coast, Atlantic fish, and there is hardly a river left which has much shad.
+Shad was always an East-coast, Atlantic fish, and there is hardly a river left which has much shad.
 But someone transported some shad to the Sacramento, California area a century ago -- and they have flourished.
 Where the fish ladders of the Columbia River used to teem with salmon, nowadays they teem with shad.
 California likes to think it invents everything in America.
 Brace yourself for being told they invented shad.

 Skating and Humane